 As much as we might like to have it otherwise, healthy pleasure isn’t constant.
-Pleasure is the body’s way of rewarding us for doing things that benefit survival of our offspring and ourselves.
-When pleasure becomes the norm, rather than the reward, the system breaks down.
+Pleasure is the body’s way of rewarding us for doing things that benefit us: survival of our offspring and ourselves.
+But when pleasure becomes the norm, rather than the reward, the system breaks down.
 We begin to pursue pleasure for its own sake, to the neglect of nature’s original intentions.

 Because pleasure can blank out reality for a little while, its pursuit can become more far-reaching than occasionally feeling good.
 Whether we are indulging in chemicals or stimulating our neurotransmitters in other ways, feeling better becomes the objective.
 Most addicts have myriad things that they’d like to feel better about (or forget) and deadening the pain surrounding them is a major reason for our indulgences.